The Geometry of Coupling: Deriving the Fine Structure Constant (α −1 ≈ 137)from Lattice Dilution Factors in a K = 12 Vacuum

 total

-is the product of three independent dilution factors:
+operates as the product of three independent dilution

 P